 Sign 5: Digestive Symptoms That Do Not Respond to Basic Treatment

-If you have tried dietary changes, probiotics, and basic gut protocols without lasting improvement, a compromised gut barrier may be the underlying issue that needs to be addressed before other interventions can be effective.
+If you have tried dietary changes, probiotics, and basic gut protocols without lasting improvement, a compromised gut barrier may be one of several underlying issues worth investigating before other interventions can be effective.
+Persistent bloating, irregular bowel habits, and food reactions that do not settle with simple measures are a reasonable prompt to look more systematically at what is happening in the gut.